cardat/DatSci_modelling_deeper_O3/README.md

-# Deep Ensemble Machine Learning for Ground-Level Ozone Prediction
+# Deep Ensemble Machine Learning with Bayesian blending for Ground-Level Ozone Prediction

-This repository contains the code and scripts supporting the paper titled **"Deep ensemble machine learning with Bayesian blending improved accuracy and precision of modeled ground-level ozone for region with sparse monitoring."**
+This repository contains the code for supporting the deep ensemble machine learning component of the paper titled **"Deep ensemble machine learning with Bayesian blending improved accuracy and precision of modeled ground-level ozone for region with sparse monitoring."**

+The Bayesian blending component of the project can be found at [https://github.com/cardat/DatSci_modelling_BME_O3](https://github.com/cardat/DatSci_modelling_BME_O3)

 ## Overview